brev-dev/another_esp8266_sensor_board/README.md

 ### Enclosure

+I chose [this enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/52ce970f76a799b5d4ab854d0ae5fb7a4b1d066b/images/project_box.webp) for the project because it's cheap, widely-available, and just the right size for the pcb and an 18650 battery.

-8mm M2.6 screws are needed to attach the board to the box, such as these ([purchase link](https://www.aliexpress.com/item/4000108693024.html))
+8mm M2.6 screws are needed to attach the board to the box, such as [these](https://www.aliexpress.com/item/4000108693024.html).

 ## Software